restx/restx/docs/ref-extension-points.md

 Restx Dependency injection allows to easily write plugins extending some key extension points.

-This page is intended to describe how to change or improve some RESTX behaviours.
+This page is intended to describe how to change or improve default RESTX behaviours.

 ## RESTX Session cookie names